ZappedC64/inst-x11/README.md

 Requirements
 ------------

-Access to repository to installing packages.
+Access to repository for installing packages.
 Open ports for X11 communication on your firewalls.

 Role Variables